Tabstercom/Docs/docs/source/index.rst

 This is a searachble DOcumentation on all Lidarlounge processes

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Automation Server` section for further information, including how to :ref:`installation` the project.

 .. note::